The Lancet January 09, 2021

 Endpoint

-Key result: The vaccine demonstrated 94.1% efficacy in preventing symptomatic COVID-19 illness.
+Key result: The mRNA-1273 vaccine demonstrated 94.1% efficacy at preventing COVID-19 illness, including severe disease.

 2021